 Once again, Legendary Whitetails has teamed up with the Quiver Hunting App to provide a groundbreaking analysis as to when you should really be hunting the rut in your area.
 Using data from 2016 that was logged in the App by hunters across the country, we can accurately display the peak activity levels for each region and state.

 If you believe the rut occurs at the same time every year (like the QDMA data shows), this should be gold!
+If not, it’ll still be interesting to track the differences year over year.
 It’s no surprise that November is “THE MONTH” around the country, but the weekly differences are intriguing.
 Check out the results here or by clicking the image below and download the Quiver Hunting App for free so you can hunt smarter and help contribute to the aggregate data pool for years to come.

 Peak Breeding Vs. Rutty Activity

 As hunters we often find ourselves in discussions with camp members, hunting buddies, and friends from other states wondering if the rut is “ON” or “OFF”.
 What we’re typically talking about here is the activity, not the actual breeding phase.
-The key difference is the breeding doesn’t change much year to year, but the deer activity and movement we see does.
+The key difference is the breeding doesn’t change much year to year, but the deer activity and movement we see can and most certainly does.

 My final advice is to hunt hard and smart during the first two weeks of November, while keying in on any days just before and after major cold fronts.